Landline telephone digital switchover

 In most cases you don't need to do anything until your provider tells you that your telephone service is changing.

-However, if you or someone you know is dependent on a landline telephone, or a service that relies on it, such as a telecare device, personal alarm, or burglar/fire alarm, then it is recommended that you check with the provider of the service to see what their plans are for the service, and when they expect the changes to happen.
-They will also be able to advise on whether the device will need to be upgraded or replaced.
+However, if you or someone you know is dependent on a landline telephone, or a service that relies on it, such as a telecare device, personal alarm, or burglar/fire alarm, then it is important that you contact your telecoms provider so that they are aware.
+They will make arrangements to ensure that their services are protected, including:

 Do I have to have broadband?

-Once the old telephone connection is switched off, customers that wish to continue having a landline phone, and do not already have broadband, will generally need to have a suitable broadband connection - this is the case even if they don't use a broadband service.
-We expect that providers will have a range of options for people in this situation, so customers should not be forced to take out a high-speed broadband package if they do not want to.
+Once the old telephone connection is switched off, customers that wish to continue having a landline phone, and do not already have broadband may choose to purchase a broadband service.
+However, we expect that providers will have a range of options for people in this situation, so customers should not be forced to take out a high-speed broadband package if they do not want to.

 Will VoIP phones work in a power cut?